XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-Online application, regulatory questionnaire, KYC document upload
+Online application, personal info, regulatory questionnaire, document upload

 Validation time